WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 ### Step 7: Status indicator

-There are two more problems with our form: We can click *Save* even when there are no changes, and when we do we can’t be quite sure whether it’s doing anything.
+There is one last problem with our form: there is no visual feedback.
+We can’t be quite sure whether the *Save* button worked until either the form disappears or an error message shows.

-We can clear it up by communicating _Saving_ and _No changes detected_ to the user.
-Two selectors are going to be useful here: `isSavingEntityRecord` and `hasEditsForEntityRecord`.
-Unlike `getEntityRecord`, they do not issue any HTTP requests.
-Instead, they only return the information about the current entity record state.
+We're going to clear it up and communicate two states to the user: _Saving_, and _No changes detected_.
+The relevant selectors are `isSavingEntityRecord` and `hasEditsForEntityRecord`.
+Unlike `getEntityRecord`, they never issue any HTTP requests, but only return the information about the current entity record state.

 Let's use them in `EditPageForm`: